RG9n/RG9n.github.io/write-ups/hackpark.md

 ### Initial Access

+* Update BlogEngine to 3.3.8
+* More secure password, add a symbol.
+* Switch the name of the admin account.
+* Account lockout for invalid attempts.

 ### Privilege Escalation

+* Message.exe seemed like a spam alert virus in itself, I'd remove it completely.
+* Turn off AutoLogon for the administrator account.

 Feel free to reach out to me on [Twitter](https://twitter.com/R_G_9_n) if you have any questions.